opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

 .. _baremetal-config-label:

 This is required for baremetal testing.
 It describes the IP address of the various ports, the Network devices drivers and MAC addresses and the network configuration.

 In this example we will describe a 2 port configuration.
 This file is the same for all 2 port NSB Prox tests on the same platforms/configuration.

   .. image:: images/PROX_Baremetal_config.png
      :width: 1000px
      :alt: NSB PROX Yardstick Config

-Now lets describe the sections of the file.
+Now let's describe the sections of the file.

   1. ``TrafficGen`` - This section describes the Traffic Generator node of the test configuration.
 The name of the node ``trafficgen_1`` must match the node name in the ``Test Description File for Baremetal`` mentioned earlier.
 The password attribute of the test needs to be configured.
 All other parameters can remain as default settings.
   2. ``interfaces`` - This defines the DPDK interfaces on the Traffic Generator.
-  3. ``xe0`` is DPDK Port 0. ``lspci`` and `` ./dpdk-devbind.py -s`` can be used to provide the interface information. ``netmask`` and ``local_ip`` should not be changed
+  3. ``xe0`` is DPDK Port 0. ``lspci`` and ``./dpdk-devbind.py -s`` can be used
+     to provide the interface information. ``netmask`` and ``local_ip`` should not be changed
   4. ``xe1`` is DPDK Port 1.
-If more than 2 ports are required then ``xe1`` section needs to be repeated and modified accordingly.
+If more than 2 ports are required then ``xe1``
+     section needs to be repeated and modified accordingly.
   5. ``vnf`` - This section describes the SUT of the test configuration.
-The name of the node ``vnf`` must match the node name in the
-     ``Test Description File for Baremetal`` mentioned earlier.
+The name of the node ``vnf`` must match the node name in the ``Test Description File for Baremetal`` mentioned earlier.
 The password attribute of the test needs to be configured.
 All other parameters can remain as default settings
   6. ``interfaces`` - This defines the DPDK interfaces on the SUT
   7. ``xe0`` - Same as 3 but for the ``SUT``.
   8. ``xe1`` - Same as 4 but for the ``SUT`` also.